Get

 • Added taurine supports

-Canidae Cat Food Reviewed2CANIDAE Adore Tuna, Chicken & Mackerel in Broth Canned Cat Food
+Canidae Cat Food Reviewed 2CANIDAE Adore Tuna, Chicken & Mackerel in Broth Canned Cat Food

-Who makes Canidae Cat Food and where is it produced?
+Who Makes Canidae Cat Food and Where Is It Produced?

-Canidae is an independently-owned pet food company that’s still under the control of its original owners.
+Canidae is an independently owned pet food company that’s still under the control of its original owners.
 It’s been around since 1996, which gave it a jump on many of its competitors when the healthy pet food craze began.

+Some of its food is made at the Ethos Pet Nutrition facility in Brownwood, Texas, using natural ingredients that the company raised or grew.
 However, a good portion of its foods is made by outside manufacturing plants.
-We don’t know what percentage of its food manufacturing is outsourced nor do we know where those outsourced foods are made.
+We don’t know what percentage of its food manufacturing is outsourced or where those outsourced foods are made.

 Which Types of Pets Is Canidae Cat Food Best Suited For?